tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230918 wp-includes,works with wp,62+
-- Updated:230918 wp.content, small error and .htaccess that do not work!
+- Updated: 230918 wp.content, small error and .htaccess that do not work!
-- Updated:230918  fuckdevtools -copyproofsto the Latest!
+- Updated: 230918  fuckdevtools -copyproofsto the Latest!
 - Updated: 230918 Minor error replaced.
 - Updated: 230917  Minor filesmatch missing.
 - Updated: htacces 1 for better protection for php files.